medcomdk/dk-medcom-messaging/docs/index.md

   > Be aware that new version of uses cases will come soon!

 ### 1.2 Technical specification
-The technical specifications for MedCom Messaging profiles are defined in an IG.
-As mentioned previously does the  MedCom's FHIR Messaging profiles not alone compose a standard but are used to describe central information in MedComs standards.
+The technical specifications for the MedCom Messaging profiles are defined in an IG.
+As mentioned previously the MedCom's FHIR Messaging profiles do not alone compose a standard but are used to describe important information in MedCom's standards.
 Click her to find <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/">MedCom Messaging IG</a>.

-IGs might be difficult for people with little or no knowledge about FHIR and how to understand an IG.
-Therefor has MedCom developed a webpage describing the content of the core IG.
-The link below gives an overview of which profiles are included, what their purpose are, and which elements that shall be supported in a system.
+Understanding IG's might be difficult for people with little or no knowledge about FHIR.
+Therefore, MedCom has developed a page describing the content of the MedCom Messaging IG.
+The link below gives an overview of the included profiles, what their purpose is, and which elements the system should support.
 [Click here to read overview of the content of the standard.](assets/documents/Intro-Technical-Spec-ENG.md)

 <!-- #### 1.1.2 What is a MedCom FHIR Message Standard